You can find the Route Settings at Routing → Routes.

 You can Enable or disable a route.
 It will be automatically added and removed, according to the settings.
 This will be done on each route check.

 You have to define a Destination which is a Network the route is pointing to.
-You can either have a Gateway or Interface route.
+You can either have a Gateway, Interface or Multipath route.

 Metric a route can have a metric.
 You can create multiple routes with the same destination as long as they have different metrics.
 A metric is like a priority for the route, the lowest metric route is always active in the system.